 - Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

-Mardi Gras ‘throws,’ the trinkets thrown by Krewe members from floats to parade goers, have a pretty rich history.
-Modern throws however, are largely made up of cheap plastic strings of beads, which end up littering the streets or thrown into trash cans.
+Mardi Gras “throws”, the trinkets thrown by Krewe members from floats to parade goers, have a pretty rich history.
+Modern throws, however, are largely made up of cheap plastic strings of beads, which end up littering the streets or tossed into trash cans.
 Some groups have started recycling these beads, such as Arc of Greater New Orleans, who follow parades with their “Catch and Release” float .
-The group encourages parade-goers to throw their beads back.
-Arc then sorts and resells the beads to Mardi Gras Krewes, reducing cost for the Krewes and wastage for everyone.
+The group encourages parade-goers to throw their beads back, then sorts and resells the beads to Mardi Gras Krewes, reducing cost for the Krewes and wastage for everyone.
 The money Arc earns from sales goes directly back to their non-profit work.
 If you find yourself catching beads in a city where it’s not so easy to recycle, you can always try your hand at recycling them into colorful art work .

 In amongst the masses of plastic beads, you might be lucky enough to snag some more collectable throws.
-Traditional glass beads, commemorative doubloons, customized beads, decorated coconuts and all manner of flashing LED toys are just some of the items you might catch — and no, you really don’t need to remove your clothing to get them.
-If the trinkets aren’t your thing, there’s almost certainly a kid around too short to catch the throws, pass them along to those who’ll enjoy them and they’ll be far less likely to wind up in landfill .
+Traditional glass beads, commemorative doubloons, customized beads, decorated coconuts and all manner of flashing LED toys are just some of the items you might catch—and no, you really don’t need to remove your clothing to get them.
+If the trinkets aren’t your thing, there’s almost certainly a kid around too short to catch the throws, so pass them along to those who’ll enjoy them and they’ll be less likely to wind up in landfill .